openradx/adit/README.md

 # TODO list

 -   log debug -> info in connector also in production
--   Admin page that shows all running jobs
--   Sort folders and server in select box
 -   Fix message box
 -   implement real \_download_study_move and not just do download_series_move
 -   Use LRU cache for dicom explorer / collector